Brunomaio/Item-list/README.md

 - Delete individual items (kind of\*\*)
 - Delete the entire list (also kind of\*\*)
 - Save your lists in your browsers' local storage for future use (deleting the list clears this too)
+- There's an easter egg.
+Add Onions to the the list

 \*\* The items aren't really deleted, but instead set as inactive and thus won't render.
 I opted to do this because I hoard data... force of habit.

-Roadmap:

-- Move items around by drag & dropping

----

-Known bugs:

-- Event listener to set item as completed also set the delete icon as completed